keboola/connection-docs/manipulation/transformations/mappings.md

 of your transformation (i.e. contents of the Output Mapping *Source* table).
 	- If this table does not exist yet, it will be created once the transformation runs.
 	- If this table already exists in Storage, it will be either overwritten or extended.
-- **Incremental** --- Checking this option makes sure that in case the *Destination* table already exists, it is not overwritten, but resulting data are appended to it.
+- **Incremental** --- Check this option to make sure that in case the *Destination* table already exists, it is not overwritten, but resulting data are appended to it.
+However, any existing row having the same primary key as a new row will be replaced.
 - **Primary key** --- The [primary key](/storage/tables/#primary-keys) of the destination table; if the table already exists, the primary key must match.
 Feel free to use a multi-column primary key.
 - **Delete rows** --- Delete rows matching the criteria from the destination table before importing the data.
 Using this option makes sense when incremental is switched on.